 Although French Before You Know It may not be the best program for overall language learning, it is a highly portable program you can load onto your iPod or similar device.
 In addition, it does a great job of teaching vocabulary words in French.
 So if you are looking for a way to jump start, or increase, your French vocabulary knowledge, French BYKI might be the program for you.

-Usability - The Approach
+Usability – The Approach (5 out of 5)

 French BYKI utilizes a philosophy of "Declarative Learning," based on the idea that the human brain processes a foreign language using two types of memory: declarative and non-declarative.
 The declarative memory, or "lexical" memory, is used to store simple facts, events, vocabulary and fixed language constructions.
 The BYKI approach teaches learners little bits of language (either words or phrases that need no deconstruction) that can be committed to memory.